| Meal Moth (one synonym : Asopia domesticalis Zeller, 1847) PYRALINAE, PYRALIDAE, PYRALOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The Pheromones for this species have been determined.

-and all of Australia including
+and most of Australia including

 Further reading :